yasirerkam/Win10_BrightnessSlider/README.md

 #### If you get error "Not Supported"  ( fixed at v1.04)
-#####  this means WMI method not supported.  it will try to use  ddc/ci , app will  fallback to ddc/ci mode
+#####  this means WMI method not supported.  it will try to use  ddc/ci  if its enabled at monitor menu

 1) paste this  windows powershell